Codecademy/docs/content/plotly/concepts/graph-objects/terms/heatmap/heatmap.md

 ---
-Title: 'Heatmap'
+Title: '.Heatmap()'
-Description: Creates a plot with data visualized as colored tiles.
+Description: 'Creates a plot with data visualized as colored tiles.'
 Subjects:
   - 'Data Science'
   - 'Data Visualization'
 Tags:
   - 'Plotly'
   - 'Graphs'
-  - 'Heatmaps'
 CatalogContent:
+  - 'learn-python-3'
-  -
+  - 'paths/computer-science'
 ---

-The **.heatmap()** function in Plotly is utilized to generate heatmap visualizations, which are graphical representations of data where the individual values contained in a matrix are represented as colors.
+The **`.Heatmap()`** function in Plotly is utilized to generate heatmap visualizations, which are graphical representations of data where the individual values contained in a matrix are represented as colors.

 ## Syntax